abinit/abinit/doc/tutorial/eph4zpr_gwpt.md

 by solving a non-self-consistent (NSCF) Sternheimer equation as explained in the sections below.

-Please note that ZPR computations at the GWPT level are still a field of active research, especially in polar materials where additional long-range (LR) terms of many-body carachter appear in the e-ph matrix elements.
+Please note that ZPR computations at the GWPT level are still a field of active research, especially in polar materials where additional long-range (LR) terms of many-body nature appear in the e-ph matrix elements.
-In this tutorial, we won't be able to converge the calculation so we mainly focus on explaining the different steps involved and the input parameters affecting the quality of the calculation and the predictive power.
+In this tutorial, we won't be able to converge the calculation hence we mainly focus on explaining the different steps involved and the input parameters affecting the quality of the calculation and the predictive power.
+Hopefully, additional techniques and algorithmic improvements will be made available in the forthcoming Abinit version in order to accelerate GWPT calculations without spoiling accuracy (stay tuned).

 <!--
 A typical workflow for ZPR-GWPT requires the same step as the ones